The Top Gear guys tried to ride from Saigon to Ha Long Bay in eight days.

 A: I’ve been to Vietnam twice now.
-The first time I did the “Sampler Platter,” the second trip I “Went Deep.”
-I’ve rented a couple of shitty scooters, a Honda XR150, and a Honda Winner 150 (not to be confused with a Honda Win).
+The first time I did the ‘Sampler Platter’, the second trip I ‘Went Deep’.
+I’ve rented a couple of crappy scooters, a Honda XR150, and a Honda Winner 150 (not to be confused with a Honda Win).

 You can either buy a POS and resell it when you are done, or rent a newer bike.

-I 100% recommend renting a newer bike, and I’d spend the money to get a XR150 simply because it is physically bigger than most other bikes in VN.
+I 100% recommend renting a newer bike, and I’d spend the money to get a XR150 simply because it is physically bigger than most other bikes in Vietnam.

 Tigit Motorbikes appears to be the most legitimate place to get a bike. $20/day or $450 for a month for a XR150.
-Motorvina also seems legit.
+Motorvina also seems to be legit.